Membership and Meetings

 SDCSS Mission Statement

-To promote knowledge, study and interest in cacti and succulent plants through educational programs, public exhibits, a public garden, and sharing of this common interest.
+To promote knowledge, study and interest in cacti and succulent plants through educational programs, public exhibits, a public garden, conservation, and sharing of this common interest.

 The San Diego Cactus and Succulent Society is a non-profit, tax-exempt, 501(c)3 organization.
 Our club, founded in 1961, is made up of hobbyists, researchers, and enthusiasts who share a common interest and appreciation for the uniqueness and beauty of succulent plants.
 We welcome everyone to our group, whether an expert, amateur or novice.
 Our monthly meetings are open to the public.